orgua/shepherd-targets/msp430_testable/readme.md

 # Msp430 Testable

+This is the companion-firmware for `/nrf_testable` to verify the hardware.
 The firmware toggles all used & shared GPIOs and depends on a receiver / supervisor that verifies each pin.

 Sequence: